 Quality assurance parameters such as precision and accuracy are presented in Tables 10 and 11.
 Table 10 presents the manufacturers' stated capabilities of the equipment used for measurement of noncritical control factors typically used by ETV CCEP.
-Values and/or equipment will be updated in product-specific TQAPPs.
+Control factors and equipment will be updated in product-specific TQAPPs should other equipment be used.
 The precision and accuracy parameters listed are relative to the true value that the equipment measures.
 Table 11 presents the precision and accuracy parameters for the critical response factors.
-The precision and accuracy are determined using duplicate analysis and known standards and/or spikes and must fall within the values found in the specific methods expressed.
+The precision and accuracy are determined using duplicate analysis and known standards or spiked samples and must fall within the values found in the specific methods expressed.